kudelskisecurity/nist-lwc-power-analysis/README.md

 An attack on [GIFT-COFB](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-spec-doc/gift-cofb-spec-final.pdf) based on [an attack by Breier et al.](https://ieeexplore.ieee.org/document/8782640/).

 This is a differential plaintext attack assisted by side channel analysis (SCA-DPA).
-Our implementation has a very low success rate and is only here for completeness.
+Our implementation of this attack has a very low success rate.

 It is used by using the `gift-cofb` attack name, without additional arguments.